Skip to Main Content

 When looking for a direct lender, it is wise to start with institutions you already have an account with.
 If that is not an option, check out other sources.

-Many banks and credit unions offer direct auto loans — though they may have dealership limitations.
-If you have an account with that specific bank or credit union and are on good terms you may get a decent rate even if your credit isn’t perfect.
+Many banks and credit unions offer direct auto loans, although they may have dealership limitations.
+If you have an account with a specific bank or credit union, you may get a decent rate even if your credit isn’t perfect.
+You may also want to to consider banks and credit unions is that, if you’re an existing customer, there may be a relationship discount that lowers your annual percentage rate (APR).

 Many online lenders offer direct auto financing, like myAutoLoan or Capital One.
 You can often get financed the day you apply.
 Depending on the lender, you may not even need a car picked out.